LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/business reporting metrics.md

 ---
 LiveEngage uses a large amount of metrics to provide insightful and detailed reporting.

-The Report Builder offers brands ready-made dashboards reflecting historic data drawn from their LiveEngage account activity.
+The Analytics Builder offers brands ready-made dashboards reflecting historic data drawn from their LiveEngage account activity.
 These dashboards allow brands to monitor and optimize contact center operations, increase conversions through LiveEngage campaigns and enact data-driven decisions.
-All the data metrics available in the Report Builder, with their definition and location within the different dashboards can be found in the table below.
+All the data metrics available in the Analytics Builder, with their definition and location within the different dashboards can be found in the table below.

 We also have real-time data to give you an overall picture of how your contract center is performing at any given time.
 For all the data API's please see our [Developers Community.](https://developers.liveperson.com/essential-resources-api-data-metrics.html)

-More information on the Report Builder can be found [here](data-reporting-report-builder-report-builder-overview.html).
+More information on the Analytics Builder can be found [here](data-reporting-report-builder-report-builder-overview.html).

 More information on the Messaging dashboards can be found [here](data-reporting-messaging-messaging-dashboards-performance-dashboard-for-messaging.html).